20+ Singporean skydivers invade the sleepy town of Jurien Bay in March 2017.

 Secret fangirling moments

-Not sure why but quite a few members of the Singapore parachute team joined the trip, and many of us (the civilians) suffered from a bit of hero worship.
-Some more obvious than others (I was subtle about my fangirling okayyyy).
+Not sure why but several members of the Singapore parachute team joined the trip, and many of us (the civilians) suffered from a bit of hero worship.
+Some more obvious than others (I was subtle about my fangirling, I think?)
 But I must say it’s really nice to be able to jump together without the usual distinction of military vs. civilians, or angmo vs. teng lang.
 Oh but wait, there’s still that unbridgeable divide of belly flyers vs freeflyers 😛

 Spot the lions 😛